 By these standards, we were lucky.
-Our communal apartment granted my family three whole (albeit, connected) rooms and we had only one other family with whom to share our front door.
+Our communal apartment had three whole – albeit connected – rooms and we had only one other family with whom to share our front door.
 Each of us also had our own kitchen!
-See?
 Very lucky indeed.

 My favorite thing that Rimma treated us to were these slippery homemade noodles cut into diamond shapes, which we ate with a cool, garlicky dill yogurt sauce.
-They were chewy, thick, and wildly addictive and quickly became my favorite food.
+They were chewy, thick, and wildly addictive.
 Although I hadn’t had the noodles since then, I never forgot them.